Cosmic Enigmas - What do we know about dark matter and energy?

 There is hardly any other subject that so preoccupies cosmology as the question of its physical composition.
 However, some researchers have now cast doubt on the very existence of dark matter, as promising new experimental methods have so far failed to provide any evidence of a single particle of dark matter.
 High energy or gamma-ray astronomy promises help in the search for this unknown substance.

 Lectures & Discussion

 Eiichiro Komatsu is Director at the Max Planck Institute for Astrophysics.
 He is an expert for cosmic microwave background, theories of the early universe and inflation.
 He obtained his doctoral degree from Tohoku University in Japan and afterwards joined Princeton University and the University of Texas at Austin.

 Masahiro Teshima is Director at the Max Planck Institute for Physics.
-His field of research is high-energy cosmic radiation, gamma-ray astronomy and the telescope observatory projects Magic and H.E.S.S.
-He was Professor at Tokyo University and visiting researcher at the University of Utah, USA.
+His field of research is high-energy cosmic radiation, gamma-ray astronomy and the telescope observatory projects Magic and C.T.A.
+He is Professor at Tokyo University and was visiting researcher at the University of Utah, USA.
 Until 2002 he was Director of the Akeno Observatory, ICRR of the University of Tokyo.

 Moderator: Ralf Krauter, Science Journalist (Deutschlandfunk)